-- 2513.1 All racers on the World Cup and the World Championships must wear an alpine (DH, SG, GS, SL) race suit. - 2513.2 NAS Requirements: The wearing of a race suits is not mandatory on FIS and NC races.
+All racers on the World Cup and the World Championships must wear an alpine (DH, SG, GS, SL) race suit.

+- 2513.2 NSA Requirements: The wearing of a race suits is not mandatory on FIS and NC races. - 2514 Cut-resistant underwear, conforming to FIS equipment specifications of CRG 2021 of 3 stars, that covers the legs from the waist down, is strongly recommended at all levels.